COMMON AND PREFERRED STOCK

-During the first quarter of 2015, the Company did not repurchase shares of its common stock under the stock repurchase program.
 During the first quarter of 2014, the Company repurchased 1,018,897 shares of its common stock under the stock repurchase program.
+These shares are now included in the Company’s pool of authorized but unissued shares.
 This stock had a cost of approximately $13.7 million.
-All repurchased shares are included in the Company’s pool of authorized but unissued shares.
 The Company’s accounting policy upon the repurchase of shares is to deduct its par value from Common Stock and to reflect any excess of cost over par value as a deduction from Additional Paid-in Capital.

 Performance Equity Awards

-At the end of the first quarter of 2015, certain of the Company’s executive officers were granted performance equity awards under the 2015 long-term equity incentive program adopted by the compensation committee.
-Entitlement to the performance shares will be based on the Company’s 2015 performance relative to established performance goals for year-over-year change in average stock price relative to a selected peer group.
-Participants may earn from zero to 150 percent of their 2015 base salaries and the amounts earned will be settled in restricted shares of common stock that will vest annually over a subsequent three-year service-based vesting period beginning in 2016.
-The maximum dollar amount of the performance shares issuable if all participants earned the maximum award would total $3.3 million.
-For the three-month period ended March 31, 2015, the Company did not record compensation expense in connection with these performance equity awards.
+In 2014, certain of the Company’s executive officers were granted performance equity awards under the 2014 long-term equity incentive program adopted by the compensation committee.
+Entitlement to the performance shares will be based on the Company’s 2014 performance relative to established performance goals for proved reserve growth, debt-adjusted proved reserve value per share and year-over-year growth in average stock price relative to a selected peer group.
+Participants may earn from zero to 180 percent of their 2014 base salaries and the amounts earned will be settled in restricted shares of common stock that will vest annually over a subsequent three-year service-based vesting period beginning in 2015.
+The maximum dollar amount of the performance shares issuable if all participants earned the maximum award would total $3.1 million.
+For the three and nine months ended September 30, 2014, the Company has recorded $0.1 million and $0.4 million, respectively, of compensation expense in connection with these performance equity awards.
 No such performance equity awards have vested.